kgdn/kgdn.github.io/projects.md

 description: A list of personal and university related projects I have worked on.
 layout: projects
 ---
-Interested in what projects I have worked on?
+Interested in seeing what projects I've worked on?
 You've come to the right place!

-Below is a list of projects I have worked on.
+Note(s):
-Note that this only includes projects available on my GitHub profile at this moment in time.
+- This only includes projects available on my GitHub profile at this moment in time.
+- <i class="far fa-code-branch"></i> indicates that the project is a fork of another project.